A Russian cosmonaut, actress, and film producer on Tuesday reached the International Space Station to film segments for a movie.

 The launch marks the expansion of commercial space opportunities to include feature filmmaking, NASA said in a statement.

-About two hours after docking, hatches between the Soyuz and the station will open.
+Hatches between the Soyuz and the station will open about two hours after docking.
 The trio aboard will then join Expedition 65 Commander Thomas Pesquet of ESA (European Space Agency), NASA astronauts Mark Vande Hei, Shane Kimbrough and Megan McArthur, Aki Hoshide of the Japan Aerospace Exploration Agency, and Roscosmos cosmonauts Oleg Novitskiy and Pyotr Dubrov.

 Peresild and Shipenko, who are making their first flights into space, will spend 12 days on the space station, filming segments for a movie titled “Challenge” under a commercial agreement between Roscosmos and Moscow-based media entities, NASA said.